Billions of people around the globe celebrate Christmas. But do the Chinese?

 Christmas is the start of an exciting time in China, with New Year’s Eve not long after.

-While New Year’s Eve pales in comparison with China’s Lunar New Year, Chinese people still know about the day and many celebrate it.
+While New Year’s Eve pales in comparison with Chinese New Year (also known as Lunar New Year), Chinese people still know about the day and many celebrate it.
 There are fireworks in many cities across the country.

 Do Chinese children believe in Santa Claus?